cyoki/IoTLab/lab2/README.md

 ```

 # Troubleshooting
-1. If you meet the error: `'wifi_sta_config_t' {aka 'struct <anonymous>'} has no member named 'sae_pwe_h2e'`, just comment the line out as figure below, this is because in the latest version, they add some new features.
+1. If you encounter the error message: `'wifi_sta_config_t' {aka 'struct <anonymous>'} has no member named 'sae_pwe_h2e'`, simply comment out the line as shown in the figure below.
+This is because in the latest version, they have added some new features.

 <p align="center">
   <img src="img/fig1.png" height="350">
 </p>

-2. To monitor the serial output, you need to press the "EN" button (Left side of
-   the ESP32 board) after you
+2. To monitor the serial output, you need to press the "EN" button (located on the left side of the ESP32 board) after uploading the data.
-   upload the data.

 # Reference